 - Roots to Wings with Donna Brooks

 I did not attend the Night Owl Session, “Roots to Wings, Parenting and Growth in LLL” with Marian Tompson and the family entertainment and close of exhibits and silent auction.
 I registered just for one day of the conference instead of all three days.
-I though it was great, and not just people in the field and moms and pregnant women could benefit, but single women and teenagers and even dads and many other people.
-Everyone should probably go or could benefit from it.
+I though it was great, and that anyone could benefit from attending the conference not just doulas, moms, and or pregnant women.
+It would be nice to see teenagers, single women and men attend the conference as the topics cover universal facts of life.
+This way they have knowledge of the life issues before they happen.

 Here are some highlights and resources from the Green Living 101 class: